Georgakopoulos-Soares-lab/non-bdna-class/windows/README.md

 - Step 3: Press `CTRL + ,`
 - Step 4: Change the default profile to Ubuntu
 - Step 5: SAVE!

-## Ubuntu Profile

-After we have succesfully installed WSL and Windows Terminal, the first time we open WSL, we will have to create a useraccount.

 ## Locale